JohnBWilloughby/FindAComputer/README.md

 # FindAComputer
+!
+Required - The description field of computer property in Active Directory populated with a user name.</br>

-Find a domain computer
+Find a domain computer a user is assigned to.</br>

-Give a partial or full name, will search an Active Directory and find the comptuer with the name in the description field of the computer.
+Search Active Direcotry, given a partial or full name, and find the computer / latptop assigned to user. </br>

-required to have the description field of computer in Active Directory filled out with a user name.

-Copy MSCOMCTL.OCX and MSCOMCT2.OCX to C:\Windwos\SysWOW64
+Copy MSCOMCTL.OCX and MSCOMCT2.OCX to C:\Windwos\SysWOW64.</br>
-in and elevated command prompt, register both OCX files. i.e. regsvr32 mscomctl.ocx Copy MSCOMCT2.OCX to C:\Windows\System32
+in and elevated command prompt, register both OCX files. i.e. regsvr32 mscomctl.ocx</br>
+Copy MSCOMCT2.OCX to C:\Windows\System32</br>